06f7b1afdb2a4801b0dbde6635f227b7/thresh/README.md

   two files with the same alias is not allowed.
 * If the column descriptor exactly matches one column header, insert column.
 If more than one match, it's an error.
-* Check for valid alias "A@colname" at start of descriptor.
+* Check for valid alias+name "Acolname" at start of descriptor.
 If valid interpret as that column.

 ### Extracting Columns